-The school works in partnership with multiple external agencies in order to provide a comprehensive package of support based on the specific needs of the student.
-The main external agencies used by St Edward's include (this is not an exhaustive list)
+The school works in partnership with multiple external agencies to provide a comprehensive package of support based on the specific needs of the student.
+The main external agencies used by St Edward's include (this is not an exhaustive list):

 - Educational Psychology Service

 - Speech and Language Service

 - BCP Outreach Service

-- School Nurse
+- School Nurse Service

-- The School Attendance Worker
+- The BCP Reintegration Team

 - Occupational Therapy

 - Physiotherapy

 - Parent Partnership

 - Child and Adolescent Mental Health Service (CAMHS)

 - Children's First Response Team

 - Social Services

 - The Adoption Team

-- Hearing, Vision Advisory Service
+- Hearing and Vision Advisory Service

 - The Quay School

 - Tregonwell Academy

-- YADAS

-- Mosaic
+- We Are With You

 Currently the waiting time for referrals to paediatricians can be over a year.
 The school will endeavour to process these as quickly as is possible, but the increased demand for referrals means this may be delayed.
-Again, the need to be seen by a paediatric specialist needs to be evidenced; if difficulties are not seen in two settings (at home and school) then we may not be able to refer.
+Again, the need to be seen by a paediatric specialist needs to be evidenced; if difficulties are not seen in two settings (at home and school - criteria stated on the form) then we may not be able to refer.
 The decision to refer is at the professional judgement of the SENCo who will assess if the referral meets the designated criteria.